amyhupe/amyhupe.co.uk/src/articles/2019-11-14-5-lessons-on-enabling-design-system-contribution.md

 Government design principle number 10, [Make things open, it makes things better](https://www.gov.uk/guidance/government-design-principles#make-things-open-it-makes-things-better) says:

-“The more eyes there are on a service the better it gets - howlers are spotted, better alternatives are pointed out, the bar is raised.”—and the same goes for patterns.
+_“The more eyes there are on a service the better it gets - howlers are spotted, better alternatives are pointed out, the bar is raised.”_

+The same goes for patterns.

 Teams who are using the system to build products are perfectly placed to ensure that patterns are going to work in those products.

-Enabling contribution means patterns are valuable and representative for the design system’s users, and the users of the products it’s there to help build.
+Enabling contribution means patterns are valuable and representative, both for the design system’s users, and the users of the products it’s there to help build.

 ## In conclusion